 Why is Mount Street such a popular shopping destination?

-Mount Street underwent something of a transformation in 2007 when Marc Jacobs opened a store on it.
-The street had previously been a quiet and quaint offshoot from the busier shopping thoroughfares in Mayfair.
-It still retains some of that charm but is now home to famous luxury brands including Lanvin, Oscar de la Renta, Carolina Herrera and Christopher Kane who followed in Jacobs’ footsteps.
+Mount Street underwent something of a transformation in 2007, the street had previously been a quiet and quaint offshoot from the busier shopping thoroughfares in Mayfair.
+It still retains much of that charm and is now home to famous luxury brands including Lanvin, Oscar de la Renta, Carolina Herrera and Christopher Kane.

 It’s this that gives it it’s edge.
 A more intimate experience than Bond Street, Mount Street is a luxury shopping destination for those in the know.
 The street encourages you to take your time, as seen by the various eateries such as celebrity-favourite Scott’s, the Mount Street Gardens which provide a pleasant step back from city life, and the little details such as hanging baskets of flowers and canopied shop fronts along its length.

 Which is the nearest tube station to Mount Street?